python-discord/site/pydis_site/apps/content/resources/guides/python-guides/windows/python-on-windows.md

 It is important that both paths are added, otherwise `pip` and other commands will not work correctly.

-To add a folder, click "Add New", and enter the folder name.
+To add the paths, click "Add New", and enter the folder name.
 You can then move it up above any other Python versions you have installed if necessary.
-Watch out for `C:\Users\username\AppData\Local\Microsoft\WindowsApps` as if you have Python on the Windows Store it will be installed there.
+Watch out for `C:\Users\username\AppData\Local\Microsoft\WindowsApps` as if you have Python from the Microsoft Store it will be installed there.

 #### Verifying your changes